h5bp/html5-boilerplate/docs/usage.md

 #### webpack.config.dev.js

-This devevelopment configuration defines the behavior of development server.
+This development configuration defines the behavior of development server.

 #### webpack.config.prod.js

 This production configuration defines the behavior of the production build.

 It copies the following files and folders to the dist folder: